-- 70% of HR mangers confirmed successful hiring via common social media channels.
+- 70% of HR managers confirmed successful hiring via common social media channels.

-- 80% of employing agents affirm the possibility of finding most suitable candidates with social recruiting.
+- 80% of employing agents affirm the possibility of finding the most suitable candidates with social recruiting.

-- Talent hunting and hiring via social media is being achieved by 91% of employers.
+- Talent hunting and hiring via social media are being achieved by 91% of employers.

-Yet, as with any powerful technology, discretionary caution should be excersiced to avoid making common mistakes.
+Yet, as with any powerful technology, discretionary caution should be exercised to avoid making common mistakes.

 Here are some identified social recruiting mistakes and approaches to prevent them from happening: